deepakbackuply/softaculous_api/cpanel/guide/list_backup.md

 ## List backup using Softaculous API Guide

-This document explains how to fetch the backup list using Softaculous API.
+This guide explains how to fetch the backup list using Softaculous API.

 ### via cURL
 ```php